 Giving the note

 The truth is that in the majority of cases -for not being absolute-, discographic notes today sleep the dusty dream of shelves and boxes in houses or warehouses, or they get bored in obsolete digital folders.
-In view of the economic difficulties that complicated the production of phonograms in Cuba years ago, some were never even printed, and most of them were finally stabbed by streaming.
-Exceptionally some music lover with luck lays eyes on them again.
+In view of the economic difficulties that complicated the production of phonograms in Cuba years ago, some were never even printed, and most of them streaming He finished giving them the final stab.
+Exceptionally some music lover with luck returns to put their eyes on them.

 Thinking about this, about how much and how good has been written about Cuban music in the notes of our vinyl records and compact discs, we set out, in this new section, to bring you Cuban records of any era through "the voices" that presented them at the time.
 Accompanied by the music, of course, but also by the credits, whenever they are available, it will be like relaunching these phonograms, listening to them sharing headphones with Marta Valdés, Leonardo Acosta, Sigfredo Ariel or the interpreter himself.
 It will be a musical trip in unbeatable company.